Marija258/Banking_Project_Deposits/README.md

 All of abovementioned bivariate analyses were done in single chart each.

 We've also done bivariate analyses of the following features, however they were presented in two separate charts each - one for the feature vis a vis "yes" class and another for the for the feature vis a vis "no" class:
+1. age
-1. campaign
+2. campaign
-2. euribor3m
+4. euribor3m
-3. cons.conf.idx
+5. cons.conf.idx
-4. cons.price.idx
+6. cons.price.idx

 And last but not least, we did analysis where we compared the emp.var.rate and nr.employed features which has demonstrated that they're almost fully corellated.